epsilon537/boxlambda/docs/components_wb_interconnect.md

 [https://zipcpu.com/blog/2019/07/17/crossbar.html](https://zipcpu.com/blog/2019/07/17/crossbar.html)

-At the top of this page you'll find a link to the BoxLambda fork of WBXBAR.
+At the top of this page, you'll find a link to the BoxLambda fork of WBXBAR.
 It contains a few minor code tweaks in the for-loop generators to make Vivado happy.